concourse/rfcs/041-opa-integration/proposal.md

 ## Support multiple policy managers

 Like how multiple credential managers are supported, Concourse should allow other policy managers than OPA.
+Thus an interface of `PolicyCheck` should be defined, and OPA is one of the implementations.

 ## Policy check points

 * All API calls, for example `set-pipeline`, will also go through policy checks.
-* Because Concourse supports task file, and task file is only fetched at runtime.
-The action `set-pipeline` has no access to task files.
-To support policy check against tasks, a policy check should be invoked before a task run starts.
+If the check doesn't pass, API should return HTTP code 403 (forbidden).
+* `UsingImage` action will be sent to OPA before Concourse launches a container in `check/get/put/task` steps.
+If the check doesn't pass, the step should return an error indicating policy check not pass.

 ## OPA configuration